 Your SSID (Service Set Identifier) is the name of your network.
 Most people have two different SSIDs today, one for 2.4GHz and another for 5GHz.
 If you live in an apartment (like me), it can be common to see a long list of SSIDs when looking for a WiFi-connection.
 What many people are doing here is to set their last name as the SSID or a family member or similar.

 Some say that you should hide your SSID so that you have to enter it manually.
 While I can understand that, it’s not something that I see would be that beneficial.
-Sure, my grandmother would probably not know how to find it, but my brother would with a quick Google search, and he has no knowledge about IT.
+Sure, my grandmother would probably not know how to find it, but my brother would with a quick Google search, and he does not know IT.

 Tip #4: Disable Remote Access from the Outside